Which car models can I charge with the go-e Charger?

 Our go-e Charger PRO CABLE ME meets this requirement, enabling billing for different users at the same charging station.

-In Austria and many other European countries, an MID-compliant meter is required for billing charging costs for company cars.
+In many European countries, a MID-compliant meter is mandatory for the reimbursement of charging costs for company cars charged at home.
 The go-e Charger PRO CABLE, which includes an integrated MID-compliant meter, is specifically designed to meet this requirement.

 Yes, through your go-e Portal or app, you can track when each charging process occurred and how many kWh each user has charged.
 This data can be used for accurate billing.